mharbol/harbol-code/README.md

 We know this is true for $n = 1$ (the base case); $a_1 = 1$.
 The value of $a_n$ can be recursively defined in terms of the previous value, $a_n = a_{n - 1} + (2n - 1)$.
 This definition shows that the current sum is equal to the previous sum plus the next odd number in the sequence.
-We use these definitions and assuptions to prove the assumption is true for the next case.
+We use these definitions and assumption to prove the assumption is true for the next case.
 Let $k + 1$ represent the index of the next value in the sequence.
 This means that $a_{k + 1} = a_k + 2(k + 1) - 1$.
 If we substitute $a_k = k^2$ (our assertion), then $a_{k + 1} = k^2 + 2k + 2 - 1 = k^2 + 2k + 1 = (k + 1)^2$,
-which is the the same as the initial assuption in the $k + 1$ case.
+which is the same as the initial assumption in the $k + 1$ case.

 #### Proof that the sum of the first $n$ even numbers is $n(n + 1)$.
 This can be proven in a similar way as before.